MSO logic of the real order with the set quantifiers ranging over the Borel sets: Closing Remarks

-The elegant proof of Borel Determinacy given by Kechris in \cite[Th, 20.5]{Kechris} relates to Martin's paper \cite{zbMATH03993574}.
-Martin mentions in \cite{zbMATH03993574} that it was proposed by Moschovakis in his book \cite{zbMATH03674071} that such a proof should exist, although it was not found then.
+The elegant proof of the Borel Determinacy given by Kechris in \cite[Th, 20.5]{Kechris} relates to Martin's paper \cite{zbMATH03993574}.
+Martin mentions in \cite{zbMATH03993574} that it was proposed by Yannis Moschovakis in his book \cite{zbMATH03674071} that such a proof should exist, although it was not found then.
 Before this proof, some earlier papers on the subject used a different technique.
-The idea was to associate to each Borel game $G$ a game $G^\ast$ on an open set, so that if the player I or II has a winning strategy in $G^\ast$, then the player I or II respectively has a winning strategy in $G$.
-The Borel Determinacy then follows from the Gale-Stewart theorem on the determinacy of open sets \cite{zbMATH03078993}.
-This idea was introduced by Martin in \cite{zbMATH03342849} where he claims the proof of Borel Determinacy from the existence of an $\omega_1$-Erd\H{o}s cardinal.
+The idea was to associate to each Borel game $G$ a game $G^\ast$ on an open set in a different Polish space, so that if the player I or II has a winning strategy in $G^\ast$, then the player I or II respectively has a winning strategy in $G$.
+The Borel Determinacy then follows from the Gale-Stewart theorem on the determinacy of Determinacy Gales on open sets in Polish spaces \cite{zbMATH03078993} (this would require proper formulation of such games, more general than Definition \ref{det:detgame}).
+The idea of translation between $G$ and $G^*$ was introduced by Martin in \cite{zbMATH03342849}, where he claims the proof of Borel Determinacy from the existence of an $\omega_1$-Erd\H{o}s cardinal.
 His paper \cite{Boreldet} claims Borel determinacy in ZFC, using a better coding.
 In the two papers the details of the proofs are missing or incorrect.
 With this in mind, we have tried to prove Borel Determinacy in yet another way, to match Martin's original intuition.
-This would be by playing games on codes for $\Sigma_\alpha \cup \Pi_\alpha$-sets, understanding those as closed games in an appropriate Polish subspace of $[T^{1+\alpha}]$ and then projecting to the ordinary games on closed sets.
+This would be by playing games on codes for $\Sigma_\alpha \cup \Pi_\alpha$-sets, understanding those as closed games in an appropriate Polish subspace of $[T^{1+\alpha}]$ (see \S\ref{sec:metric}) and then projecting to the ordinary games on closed sets.
 The intended proof is by induction on $\alpha$ and uses a direct proof for $F_\sigma$-determinacy given in \cite[Exercise 20.9]{Kechris} at the non-trivial part of the projection between games in the successor case.
-This proof would correspond to the original programme of proving Borel Determinacy as set by Martin in his papers \cite{zbMATH03342849} and \cite{Boreldet}.
-We have not worked out all of the details of this proof, as from the purely mathematical point of view seems unnecessary to give a very long combinatorial argument for a theorem whose proof is already known and well written (\cite[Th, 20.5]{Kechris}).
+This proof would correspond to the original programme of proving Borel Determinacy as intended by Martin in his papers \cite{zbMATH03342849} and \cite{Boreldet}.
+We have not worked out all of the details of this proof, as from the purely mathematical point of view it seems unnecessary to give a very long combinatorial argument for a theorem whose proof is already known and well written (\cite[Th 20.5]{Kechris}).
 In fact, we believe that the combinatorial proof is simply a recounting of the decision procedure for the player which has the winning strategy.
 The part of the combinatorial proof that we did write is available in the {\LaTeX} code of this paper on the ArXiv.
 If an interested person uses it, they should ask for a permission and their work should have a proper mention of the source (this paper).
 The reason we mention these issues is that we believe that this algorithm might be of interest in the context of implementing it on the simulators of Rabin automata, such as Rabinizer \cite{10.1007/978-3-319-96145-3_30}.